shlomtzi-hazan/shlomtzi-hazan/Chat-bot/SECURITY_SPECIFICATION.md

 ## **System Workflow**

 ### **When a User Logs In**
-1. Prompt for a username:
+1. Prompt for a userID:
-   - If the user exists:
+   - If the userID exists:
-     - Ask for a password.
      - Grant access to their files or relevant functionalities.
    - If the user doesn’t exist:
      - Prompt to create a new user.